wordofwarning/wordofwarning.org/galleries/index.md

 ---

 # Galleries
-Gallery of hÅb and Word of Warning's previous events organised by collection in chronological order (most recent first).
+Galleries of hÅb and Word of Warning's previous events, organised by collection in chronological order (most recent first).